JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 ### Using multiple Combat Movement Speeds on the same round

 Whenever a character needs to use multiple movement speeds in a round, you can determine the amount of dice worth of movement they have taken.
-You can then subtract that amount from the new Combat Movements Speeds Governing Skill dice pool, using the remaing dice for your movement.
+You can then subtract that amount from the new Combat Movements Speeds Governing Skill dice pool, using the remaining dice for your movement.

 For example, a character with an Athletics dice pool of 4 has 40 "Terrestrial" Combat Movement Speed.
 Let's say they walk 20 ft to a wall an then begin to climb it.
 For 20 ft of Movement, they spent 2 dice worth of their Athletics dice pool.
 We then subtract 2 dice from Climb's Governing Skill dice pool, which also happens to be Athletics.
 Therefore, we have 2 dice left over giving us 10 ft of climb this round.